crileroro/GCP-GKE/README.md

 ```sh
 $gcloud auth application-default login
 ```
-After you have given consent, you can your credentials in `"~/.config/gcloud/application_default_credentials.json`.
+After you have given consent, you can find your credentials in `"~/.config/gcloud/application_default_credentials.json`.

 This newly created file has the following content:
 ```json